-There is the possibility of an abscess forming in the epidural space, which may occur after two or three days, and would give rise to pain in the back and worsening pain in the extremities.
+There is the possibility of an abscess forming in the epidural space, which may occur after two or three days, and would give rise to pain in the back and worsening pain in the legs.
+Similar symptoms may occur if there is a blood clot within the epidural space.
 This is more likely to occur if you are taking medicines to thin the blood.
 Overall, these complications are extremely rare.
 However, if you start to suffer from any of these symptoms, you must go and see your doctor or the Emergency Room of your local hospital urgently (do not go to Urgent Care), and inform them that you have had an epidural injection.